cockroachdb/docs/src/current/cockroachcloud/folders.md

 - Folders can be nested a maximum of four levels deep, including the organization level.
 - An organization can have a maximum of 65 folders, regardless of how they are organized.
-- You can manage folders using the CockroachDB {{ site.data.products.cloud }} Console, the [CockroachDB {{ site.data.products.cloud }} API]({% link cockroachcloud/cloud-api.md %}), or the [Terraform provider](https://registry.terraform.io/providers/cockroachdb/cockroach) v1.1.0 or above.
-It is not yet possible to view the folder structure, move resources, or assign the `FOLDER_ADMIN` or `FOLDER_MOVER` roles by using the `ccloud` command.
+- You can manage folders using the CockroachDB {{ site.data.products.cloud }} Console, the [CockroachDB {{ site.data.products.cloud }} API]({% link cockroachcloud/cloud-api.md %}), or the [Terraform provider](https://registry.terraform.io/providers/cockroachdb/cockroach) v1.1.0 or above. {% include cockroachcloud/limitations/limitation-ccloud-folders.md %}

 ## See also